Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 Three different types of deployment models:

-1. Cloud (Public) - Infrastructure available to general public on the internet
+1. Cloud (Public) - Infrastructure available to the general public on the internet
 2. Hybrid - Comprised of two or more clouds (private, public)
 3. On-Premises (Private) - Infrastructure solely for one organization